Vice quotes me in their article about sex education. Continue reading Most Doctors Take Just 8 Hours of Sex Ed

 With computers and iPhones managing every detail of our daily lives, eliminating Rolodexes, paper maps, letters, and CD players, the lack of technology in some aspects of health care is puzzling.
 Continue reading Tech companies want to change how we check in at the doctor’s office

 Wintertime means the joyous anticipation of time off school or work, and trips near and far to visit relatives or bask in the Hawaii sunshine.
 Unfortunately, winter vacation can also bring colds, strep throat or food poisoning.
-Here are three tips to have a terrific time while avoiding trips to urgent care.
-Continue reading Healthy traveling is happy traveling
+Here are three … Continue reading Healthy traveling is happy traveling

 “Am I contagious?”
 Doctors hear this question all the time.
 Patients want to know if they can go back to work or school.
 Parents wonder if going to a birthday party will mean inflicting pink eye on 30 kids.
 Continue reading Am I contagious?

 These days the word gluten-free is everywhere, from the grocery store aisles to restaurant menus to morning talk shows.
-The growing prevalence of people suffering from gluten-related disorders has even spurred a group of 15 experts to propose a new classification system for such conditions, as recently reported by the Wall Street Journal.
-Continue reading Flying the friendly skies while navigating the challenges of eating gluten-free
+The growing prevalence of people suffering from gluten-related disorders has even spurred a group of 15 experts to propose a new … Continue reading Flying the friendly skies while navigating the challenges of eating gluten-free

 Dr. Eric Topol wants patients to own their own health data.
 The tech-loving cardiologist-turned-genomics professor from the Scripps Translational Science Institute in La Jolla, CA has been popping up a lot lately, in op-eds and at health technology conferences.
 Continue reading X-Ray Selfies and Uber-Docs: A Glimpse of Medicine’s (Near) Future